RuiFSP/100-days-of-code/r2-log.md

 - Pycharm community version from JetBrains: https://www.jetbrains.com/pycharm/

+### R2D11 -----------------------------------------------------------------------------

+- Day11 - Capstone Project 16/20 - Started building an eCommerce website with payment processing - Part 3/
+    - Flask web application that uses SQLAlchemy to communicate with a SQLite database
+    - Flask-Bcrypt for password hashing
+    - Flask-Uploads for handling image uploads

+The end project is [Online Shop](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects-R2/Day11)

 ### R2D10 -----------------------------------------------------------------------------

 - Day10 - Capstone Project 16/20 - Started building an eCommerce website with payment processing - Part 2/
-    - Requirements:
     - Reading documentation for new features

 The end project is [Online Shop](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects-R2/Day10)

 ### R2D9 --------------------------------------------------------------------------------

 - Day9 - Capstone Project 16/20 - Started building an eCommerce website with payment processing - Part 1/
     - Requirements:
         - Website using Flask
         - Website needs to have a working cart and checkout.
         - It should be able to display items for sale and take real payment from users.
         - It should have login/registration authentication features
         - It should consider using the Stripe API

 The end project is [Online Shop](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects-R2/Day9)

 ### R2D8 --------------------------------------------------------------------------------